Adrian Vermeule: Responses

 Vermeule's common good constitutionalism has drawn a range of responses, both positive and negative.
 Legal scholar Richard H. Helmholz, in a review of Common Good Constitutionalism, described it as "a serious contribution to some of the most pressing legal debates of our times...
-Vermeule’s book has the merit of providing some of the details about how such a change might occur.
+Vermeule's book has the merit of providing some of the details about how such a change might occur.
 It also includes some marching orders."
-Jack Goldsmith has praised Common Good Constitutionalism as "the most important book of American constitutional theory in many decades".
+Jack Goldsmith praised Common Good Constitutionalism as "the most important book of American constitutional theory in many decades".

 Legal scholar Conor Casey has criticized critics of common good constitutionalism as having fundamentally misunderstood it.
-According to Casey, common good constitutionalism "is entirely consistent with the natural law legal tradition and emphatically not an argument for authoritarianism unbound from legal and democratic constraint or concern for human rights."
+According to Casey, common good constitutionalism "is entirely consistent with the natural law legal tradition and emphatically not an argument for authoritarianism unbound from legal and democratic constraint or concern for human rights".

 According to Eric Levitz, the values Vermeule promotes are those of Catholicism and the Christian right.
-Law professor Randy E. Barnett characterizes Vermeule's essay as "an argument for the temporal power of the state to be subordinated to the spiritual power of the Church."
+Law professor Randy E. Barnett characterizes Vermeule's essay as "an argument for the temporal power of the state to be subordinated to the spiritual power of the Church".
 Constitutional law professor Garrett Epps characterizes Vermeule as "an authentic Christian nationalist to whom the Constitution is only an obstacle".
 Vermeule's common-good constitutionalism argument is, according to Epps, really "authoritarian extremism" which "has absolutely nothing to do with the actual United States Constitution, and in many ways flatly contradicts it. ...
 In fact, the Constitution as such is not a binding text to Vermeule" since it must be, in Vermeule's words, "read into" in order to arrive at the results he prefers.
 In the end, Epps criticizes Vermeule's concept as a "banal" anti-constitutional theory akin to Falangism.
 Levitz notes that Vermeule received little support from conservatives for his arguments, although some did object to characterizing him as "authoritarian".